 Key skills for retail Space planners

-Strong knowledge of design software (AutoCAD, Inventor, 3DStudio Max, etc.) is a must for space planners—as it is for any type of interior design work.
+Strong knowledge of design software (AutoCAD, SketchUp, etc.) is a must for space planners—as it is for any type of interior design work.

 Another key skill in retail space planning is an awareness of marketing and branding fundamentals.
 For example, the colour scheme a planner selects for a store should be aligned with the client's existing colour palette and logo.